Ridwanullahi-code/rails-template/README.md

 # 📖 Book App <a name="about-project"></a>

-**Book App** is a Ruby on Rails web-based platform that allows book lovers to discover new books, post, and comment on book.
+**Application** is a Ruby on Rails web-based platform that allows book lovers to discover new books, post, and comment on book.
 The application offers a variety of features to help users find and review books, as well as socialize with other readers.

 ## 🛠 Built With <a name="built-with"></a>